vporton/salaries-science/docs/description.md

 Personal story behind the project:

 In 2019, I discovered ordered semigroup actions that could have been a groundbreaking discovery for world science, but due to a mistake in publication, it was not recognized as such.
 I became determined to rectify this situation and ensure that such mishaps do not hinder the progress of science in the future.

-What's special about _ordered semigroup actions_?
-It is a discovery that almost all the science depends on, but failed publication hindered progress of science instead of advancing it.